Skip to content

 Ways to Partner

-• If you are a business association: serve as a clearinghouse for challenges operating as an intermediary between the employers that develop those challenges and the education and workforce partners that organize teams of learners and workers that participate in them.
+If you are an employer facing organization: serve as a host organization for challenges operating as an intermediary between the employers that develop those challenges and the education and workforce partners that organize teams of learners and workers that participate in them.

-• If you are an employer: partner with a challenge clearinghouse to design and deliver authentic projects for teams of learners and workers.
+If you are an employer: partner with a challenge host organization to design and deliver authentic projects for teams of learners and workers.

 For more information: